 3. It reduces the element of surprise (in a good way)

-I hate showing up to a destination where I’m looking forward to one particular site or activity, only to discover that it’s much farther away than I anticipated.
+I hate showing up to a destination where I’m looking forward to one particular site or activity, only to discover that it’s much further away than I anticipated.

-A perfect example of this was on my recent trip to the San Pedro de Atacama region of northern Chile back in November.
+A perfect example of this was on a trip to the San Pedro de Atacama region of northern Chile several years back.
 I had made a list of all the things I wanted to see during my trip based on inspiration I had gathered from google searches, Pinterest and Instagram.

-It wasn’t until I plugged in all the data into my Google Map for Chile that I noticed one of the top things I was looking forward to (The Mano del Desierto, which is basically this giant hand sculpture rising out of the sand) was in reality a 4 hour one way drive away from everything else on our list.
+It wasn’t until I plugged in all the data into my Google Map for Chile that I noticed one of the top things I was looking forward to (The Mano del Desierto, which is basically this giant hand sculpture rising out of the sand) was in reality a four hour one way drive away from everything else on our list!

 4. It allows you to plan how many days you realistically need in a destination